-Rose Road have teamed up with South Western Railway to deliver 'All Aboard', a new project with a goal of making rail travel more accessible for profoundly disabled people and their families.
+Rose Road have teamed up with South Western Railway to deliver the 'All Aboard' project, making rail travel more accessible for profoundly disabled people and their families.

-'All Aboard' is a two year project that started in April 2020 and aims to break down barriers for disabled rail users and their families, and increase their confidence in using the train to access local destinations.
+'All Aboard' is a two year project that started in April 2020 with the aim of developing resources that help break down barriers for disabled rail users and their families and increase their confidence in using the train to access local destinations.

 We're driven by a steering committee who'll monitor our progress, provide constructive ideas, and help evaluate project resources.